 Fortunately, the same laws that protect younger people in debt also protect senior citizens.
 In addition, there are specific provisions of the bankruptcy code and other state and federal law designed to protect seniors.
 (For more information, see my post Bankruptcy and Seniors.)

 Seniors are often on fixed incomes, and many are living from month to month.
 To help seniors in need get back on solid financial ground, we offer the following discounts on our services:

-Our senior discount for non-litigation debt negotiation is 25% seniors with income below the state median.
+We offer a senior discount for non-litigation debt negotiation for seniors with income below the state median.
 (Debt negotiation is a non-bankruptcy solution aimed at reaching a reasonable settlement with your creditors.)

 If you are a senior struggling with debt, call me for a free consultation.
 We will help you find a solution.
 Our convenient office serves seniors in Philadelphia, Montgomery County, Delaware County, and Bucks County in Pennsylvania.
 Our office is on the street level of a fully accessible building.

 Bankruptcy Facts: There are two major concerns that seniors are often raise when I talk to them.
 First, they fear that they will lose all of their personal property if they file for bankruptcy.
 However, in the vast majority of cases (well over 90%), debtors are able to keep all of their personal property and, very often, can keep their homes.
 Second, they worry that they will lose their Social Security income.
 In fact, Social Security income is protected from most creditors under federal law.
 In addition, it does not count as income for the Chapter 7 means test, making it easier for seniors to file under Chapter 7.
 See our Bankruptcy FAQ for answers to common questions.